Key Takeaways

 Generally, a 17-year-old can apply for a new passport without a parent present.

-Question: “My parents are divorced and I live with my mom.
-My dad just applied for a passport for me and he is insisting he keep it but I’m 17 and I want my mom to have it until I turn 18.
-Does he have to give it to me or is he allowed to keep it?”
+Question: “My parents are divorced, and I live with my mom.
+My dad just applied for a passport for me, and he is insisting he keep it, but I’m 17 and I want my mom to have it until I turn 18.
+Does he have to give it to me, or is he allowed to keep it?”
+(Aaron from Tyler, TX, USA)

-Answer: Your father can keep it.
+A: Your father can keep it.
 But since you are already 17, the Department of State allows you to apply for your own passport and have your mother provide the statement of awareness of the application.
 Once you submit your application, the passport in your father’s possession will be invalidated.

 Question: “I’m 17 and my mother married my American stepfather when I was 6.
 He passed away in 2021.
-Currently, my mother is applying for a widow visa.
+Currently, my mother is applying for a widow’s visa.
 My brothers hold American passports.
 Am I eligible to obtain an American passport as well?
 Can I accompany them on their travels to the USA?”
+(Tana from Haven, KS, USA)

-Answer: Only U.S. citizens are eligible to apply for an American passport.
+A: Only U.S. citizens are eligible to apply for an American passport.
 If your stepdad legally adopted you, you might be granted citizenship upon entry to the United States.

 However, if you weren’t adopted, you can still visit the U.S. using a foreign passport and the correct visa.